intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

   - Blueprints
 ---

-You can see many people telling those innocent lies all over the place:
+You can see many people telling these innocent lies all over the place:

 - Avoid tick, it's expensive
 - Use timers instead of tick